EighteenZi/rocksdb_wiki/Articles-about-Rocks.md

 ## Showcases
+[how innodb lost its advantage](http://dom.as/2015/04/09/how-innodb-lost-its-advantage/) by Domas Mituzas.
+9th April 2015.

 [How RocksDB is used in osquery](https://code.facebook.com/posts/1411870269134471/) by Mike Arpaia and Ted Reed.
 30th April 2015.

 [MongoDB + RocksDB at Parse](http://blog.parse.com/announcements/mongodb-rocksdb-parse/) by Charity Majors.
 22nd April 2015.